 As I began to walk the row of vendor exhibits, I began to wonder if this were a lavender festival or the Olive Festival, which is coming later this year.
 I think there were as many displays of olive oil as of lavender.
 This is one of them.
 These gals from Lucero California Olive Oil were having too much fun.
 They were the jolliest olive oil venders I saw, so I’m going to picture them.

 I saw a few old friends.
 One I’d been looking for and almost missed was Rhoda Chute.
 I had read that her Fat Cat Farm would be here this year, but I had to look a while before I found her.
 She is pictured here in her booth.
 I will write more about her booth elsewhere, but I loved the assortment of lavender and gifts she brought today.
 I bought my own lavender plant, which is huge now, several years ago at the old Sycamore Farms, which closed after a fire.
-Rhoda resurrected it as Fat Cat Farm, which you can tour by clicking the link.
-Of course, it’s even better to go see Fat Cat Farm in person and take home some of their wonderful herbs.
-They have more varieties of lavender than you may have heard of, and you should also see their assortment of mints and sages.
+Rhoda resurrected it as Fat Cat Farm, but it has now closed.
+Here are some of my memories of Fat Cat Farm in photos and video.

 This was one of my favorite parts of Rhoda’s display.

 A vendor I do not remember seeing last year at the Lavender Festival is Over a Barrel.
 I first saw Mike and John’s furniture made from barrels on display at an event at Studios on the Park, where John’s wife Laure is one of the artists.
 Today I saw a wider selection of the furniture.
 Here’s a sample.
 At the left side you see a small portion of one of the dog beds, which they also make.